GED Mississippi Requirements

 • In Mississippi, there is no residency requirement.

-Mississippi GED Price
+GED Mississippi Price

 If you want to take the Mississippi GED test in a testing center, you pay $36 per module or $144 for the entire GED battery.